moigagoo/cliar/README.md

 # Cliar

-Cliar is yet another Python package to create commandline interfaces.
-It focuses on simplicity, extensibility, and testability:
+**Cliar** is yet another Python package to help you create commandline interfaces.
+It focuses on simplicity and extensibility:

--   Creating a CLI is as simple as subclassing `cliar.Cliar`.
+-   Creating a CLI is as simple as subclassing a Python class from `cliar.Cliar`.
--   Extending a CLI is as simple as extending the class via inheritance.
+-   Extending a CLI is as simple as extending the class with inheritance.
--   Testing a CLI is as simple as unittesting the class's methods.

-Cliar's mission is to let the programmer focus on the business logic instead of building an interface for it.
-At the same time, Cliar doesn't want to stand in the programmer's way, so it provides the means to customize the generated CLI.
+Cliar's mission is to let you focus on the business logic instead of building an interface for it.
+At the same time, Cliar doesn't want to stand in your way, so it provides the means to customize the generated CLI.

 ## Installation